-- the ability to maintain the listing of the shares of Common Stock and Warrants on Nasdaq; - · litigation, complaints, product liability claims and/or adverse publicity; - privacy and data protection laws, privacy or data breaches, or the loss of data; - the impact of changes in customer spending patterns, customer preferences, local, regional and national economic conditions, crime, weather, demographic trends and employee availability; - · our ability to fulfill the obligations and comply with the covenants under the Indenture governing our Convertible Notes; and - other risks and uncertainties described in this registration statement, including those under the section entitled "Risk Factors."
+- · the ability to maintain the listing of the shares of Common Stock and Warrants on Nasdaq; - · litigation, complaints, product liability claims and/or adverse publicity; - privacy and data protection laws, privacy or data breaches, or the loss of data; - the impact of changes in customer spending patterns, customer preferences, local, regional and national economic conditions, crime, weather, demographic trends and employee availability; - our ability to fulfill the obligations and comply with the covenants under the Indenture governing our Convertible Notes; and - other risks and uncertainties described in this registration statement, including those under the section entitled "Risk Factors."

 Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified and some of which are beyond our control, you should not rely on these forward-looking statements as predictions of future events.
 The events and circumstances reflected in our forward-looking statements may not be achieved or occur, and actual results could differ materially from those projected in the forward-looking statements.
 Moreover, we operate in an evolving environment.
 New risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risk factors and uncertainties.
-As a result of these factors, we cannot assure you that the forward-looking statements in this prospectus will prove to be accurate.
-Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances, or otherwise.
+As a result of these factors, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances, or otherwise.